axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 Sometimes, these are just unresolved bugs.
 Here are some tips and tricks that might help you.

+## Know the fineprint about method specialization

+Perhaps you're not aware of this, but even if a method is a part of a specialized class and contains specializable code, it will not really be specialized unless the specialized type appears in its argument list or its return type.
+For example:

+    def getValue[@specialized T]: T = ???

+    class Foo[@specialized T] {
+      var value: T = _
+      def reset() {
+        value = getValue
+      }
+    }

+Above, `reset` is not specialized.
+This is an elaborate design decision taken in specialization.
+If you want `reset` to be specialized, do something like this:

+    def reset(): T = {
+      value = getValue
+      value
+    }

+> Be aware that for a method to be specialized, it must either take an argument of specializable type from its environment, or it must return a value of such a type.

 ## Instantiating another specialized value in the constructor

 Specialization in 2.10 has a problem of specializing constructors in some cases.